andr-ew/brds/README.md

   - copy step (repeat): while sequencer is stopped, hold step + step insert repetitions between those steps.
     - while a step is held, the steps component grows to fill the bottom row of the grid
   - change note into a rest: remove the note on the keyboard
-  - clear step: hold the step (entering the extended steps screen) and tap the remove button on the right side of grid (maybe its a glyph)
+  - clear step: hold the step (entering the extended steps screen) and tap the remove button on the right side of grid
+    - maybe its an (x) glyph
   - hold rec to clear the pattern
   - hold two pattern keys to copy pattern